ballerina-platform/module-ballerinax-postgresql/README.md

 These samples show how to demonstrate the different usages of the `query` operation to query the database table and obtain the results.

+>**Tip**: When processing the stream, make sure to consume all fetched data or close the stream.

 This sample demonstrates querying data from a table in a database.
 First, a type is created to represent the returned result set.
 This record can be defined as an open or a closed record according to the requirement.
 If an open record is defined, the returned stream type will include both defined fields